Nick Mayo: College career

 Mayo was a four-year starter at Eastern Kentucky.
 He was named first-team All-Ohio Valley Conference (OVC) four times, joining Ralph Crosthwaite as the only players to ever achieve the feat.
 Mayo scored 2,316 career points, making him Eastern Kentucky's all-time leading scorer and ranking fifth in OVC history.
 He also became his school's all-time leader in blocks.
 As a senior, Mayo averaged 23.7 points, 8.7 rebounds, and 1.8 blocks per game, and led the OVC in free throw percentage (86.4%).

 Professional career

 After going undrafted in the 2019 NBA draft, Mayo joined the Miami Heat for 2019 NBA Summer League.
 On July 19, 2019, he signed his first professional contract with Chiba Jets Funabashi of the Japanese B.League.
 In 19 games, he averaged 14.6 points and 5.6 rebounds per game.
-Mayo signed with Levanga Hokkaido of the B.League on July 29, 2020.
+Mayo signed with Levanga Hokkaido of the B.League on June 29, 2020.
 He was named player of the week on November 17, after recording 37 points, six rebounds and three assists in a win against the Niigata Albirex BB.

-Mayo signed with the Hiroshima Dragonflies in September 2021.
+On June 14, 2021, Mayo signed with Hiroshima Dragonflies.
+On May 20, 2022, he re-signed with Hiroshima Dragonflies.
+On May 24, 2023, he re- signed with Hiroshima Dragonflies.
+On June 6, 2024, he re- signed with Hiroshima Dragonflies.